On This Page[Hide][Show]

 - Delegate responsibilities to subordinates and provide guidance and direction.

-- Liaise between other members of the leadership team and subordinates.
+- Serve as a liaison between other members of the leadership team and subordinates.

-- Manage employee concerns through collaboration with HR.
+- Manage employee concerns in conjunction with Human Resources.

-- Maintain acute awareness of market and industry trends.
+- Maintain a keen awareness of market and industry trends.

 Depending on the company, sample executive requirements and qualifications may include:

-- Bachelor’s, MBA, or master’s degree in business management or a related field.
+- Bachelor’s, MBA, or Master’s degree in business administration or a related field.

 - Leadership or management experience.

-- Willing to take responsibility and act independently when necessary.
+- Willingness to take responsibility and act independently when necessary.

 Peter F. Drucker wrote perhaps the seminal book on management, The Effective Executive, in 1967.
 When asked how he defined the term executive, Drucker was quoted in a Fast Company article titled “Who Is an Executive?” as saying: